bobgilmore/bobgilmore.github.io/_drafts/2014-12-03-cdpath-expansion.md

         . $(brew --prefix)/etc/bash_completion
     fi

-That `export CDPATH` line expands out to include all of the directories one level deep in $HOME/code.
+That `export CDPATH` line expands out to include *all* of the directories one level deep in $HOME/code.
 Since *those* directories include all of my coding projects, well, now they're all just one `cd` away.
-And with `bash_completion`, well, command line navigation just got a whole lot easier!
+Between that and `bash_completion`, command line navigation just got super-easy!